 - Peter Kennedy Memorial Graduate Entrance Scholarship in Economics

 - Job market candidates

 If you are considering graduate studies in economics, you should speak to a faculty member or an undergraduate advisor.

 Where to apply?

-If you look abroad, the first thing you’ll notice is that most top economics departments in the United States do not offer a Master’s program in economics: these institutions often only grant a Master’s degree en route to a Ph.D. and/or to Ph.D. candidates that do not complete the program.
-If you are an Honours student with a very strong math background, and you know that you want to do a Ph.D. in economics, you should consider applying directly to USA Ph.D. programs.
-There are a number of European Schools offering Ph.D. or Master’s programs in Economics.
+Many top economics institutions in the United States do not offer a master's program in economics.
+These institutions often grant a master’s degree en route to a PhD.
+If you are an honours student with a very strong math background looking to do a PhD in the United States, you may consider applying directly to PhD programs.

-How to prepare for Graduate School
+How to prepare for graduate school

 A graduate school application typically has the following components: